 Biblical Studies-Students choose from the core Bible sequence and/or elective courses in the Bible.
 They must take at least two courses focused on Biblical texts and may also include up to two courses in other fields related to the study of the Bible such as: Biblical Ethics, Teaching the Bible, and Praying with Scripture.

 General Theological Studies-Students take four courses selected from across the curriculum.
 Courses are identified on the basis of subject matter or thematic connections identified by the certificate student and his/her advisor and approved by the Dean.
 The General Theological Studies certificate is not available within a degree program.

-Pastoral and Spiritual Care-Students interested in offering spiritual care to persons facing difficult circumstances take four courses in the area of spiritual and pastoral care.
-Applicants for this certificate must also complete an interview with faculty before acceptance to this certificate option.
+Pastoral and Spiritual Care- The Graduate Certificate in Pastoral and Spiritual Care will present core theory and teach basic skills to offer spiritual care of persons facing difficult circumstances.
+Students take four courses totaling 12-16 credits in the area of spiritual and pastoral care.
+Applicants for this certificate must also complete and interview with the area faculty before acceptance into this certificate option.